What are the benefits of Accreditation?

 How can my organisation apply?

 It is free to apply for OEWG Accreditation.
 You will be asked to complete an online survey, upload some documents about your organisation, and set up an online profile.
-UN Member States will then approve all new applications.
+UN Member States will then approve all new applications in their next session in New York.

 What if my organisation is already accredited?

-If your organisation already has OEWG Accreditation and you wish to register for the ninth OEWG session, then you will still need to pre-register.
-Pre-registration is now open for the ninth session via a new online platform: https://reg.unog.ch/event/24538/registration/.
-The deadline for pre-registration for the ninth OEWG session is 11th July 2018.
+If your organisation already has OEWG Accreditation and you wish to register for the eleventh OEWG session, then you will still need to pre-register.
+More information about how to pre-register for the eleventh session via the online platform will be published on the official website in early 2020: https://social.un.org/ageing-working-group/eleventhsession.shtml.